info-beamer/grid-player/README.md

 file to read more about how you can use this package outside of info-beamer hosted.

+## Version 6.2

+ * Prevent flickering when switching between two videos on some Pis

 ## Version 6.1

  * Fixed streaming on Pi4